 Prairie2Cloud delivers more than cheap power—we deliver powered land ready for compute.
 Our economics integrate perfectly with environmental goals: CAD 2.8¢/kWh marginal gas powers your operations at less than half Virginia's costs, while Saskatchewan's climate provides 7,000+ hours of free cooling annually, targeting PUE 1.05–1.15 with closed-loop immersion cooling (WUE near-zero).
 Combined federal investment tax credits and provincial rebates reduce capital costs by 10-17%.
 Located directly at Saskatchewan's IXP, we eliminate routing complexity.
 Every efficiency compounds: lower power costs, reduced cooling expenses, minimized transmission losses, accelerated deployment.
 Sustainable economics that scale.

-Prairie2Cloud is assembling a Saskatchewan-rooted team of partners: Bird Construction (design-build), Bosgoed Project Consultants (Indigenous infrastructure), TransGas (gas supply), University of Regina CETRI (research collaboration), SaskTel and FlexNetworks (connectivity), and CoolIT Systems (immersion cooling).
+Prairie2Cloud's development framework identifies a Saskatchewan-rooted partner network: Bird Construction (design-build), Bosgoed Project Consultants (Indigenous infrastructure), TransGas (gas supply), University of Regina CETRI (research collaboration), SaskTel and FlexNetworks (connectivity), and CoolIT Systems (immersion cooling).
 The University of Regina and University of Saskatchewan produce steady streams of power systems and computing graduates.
 Prairie2Cloud's local hiring commitment ensures this intellectual capital compounds rather than emigrates.

 Prairie 2 Cloud Data Services Ltd. is a Saskatchewan corporation (Entity #102209806) incorporated March 12, 2025.
 All shareholders are Canadian companies.
 Not subject to US CLOUD Act or foreign jurisdiction.